rzajac/esp-ecl/README.md

 [esp_tim](src/include/esp_tim.h)               | Collection of helpers to deal with timers and delays.
 [esp_util](src/include/esp_util.h)             | Utility functions.

+For more details about the libraries check [README.md](src/README.md) file or library header file where you will find documentation for all the APIs.

 ## Build environment.

 This library is part of my build system for ESP8266 based on CMake.